blaukc/blaukc.github.io/README.md

 - [ ] Add hover animation for cards
 - [ ] Add more aesthetic scroll animation for cards
 - [ ] Add more cards
+- [ ] Fix gradient text on some headers (width of the text area)
+- [ ] Add more background scroll stuff (underground train, textures, etc)